frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

 3. Support for Spektrum Forward programming

+4. No more servo Jumping at startup or changing models.
+The firware waits for a setup-message AND channel data before sending channels out to the RF module..
+Before, if it received a setup message first, it was sending to the RF channels with value of 0 or garbage (to one side).

-4. Servo Jitter or Jump positions if a Channel Data message is received before the Setup Package.
+5. Servo Jitter or Jump positions if a Channel Data message is received before the Setup Package.
 This was due that not all the global variables were properly initialized from EEPROM at statup.
 The setup package was correcting this.
+This was caused by having not having a perfect 4/7/4/7 timing.

+6. Really good Frame transmission timing on the RF module.
+4/7/4/7 (22ms cycle).
+The code originally is coded to depend on the TX to start the 22ms cycle, and it was not considering the processing time of building and sending the frames in the timing.
+So The frames was getting behind a bit incrementally, and thats the reason the last frame timing was off: 4.05/7.05/4.05/6.8.
+Now the timing is the main driver of the code, and do any work in between the frames: serve serial port and telemetry.

+8. DSMP LED will go back to GREEN after bind.